occsec1001001/ethical-hacking-approach/README.md

 * * *
-# my oscp learning - building my approach
+# A work in progress during my oscp learning - building my approach and overall configs and references.
 * * *

 Building my own framework and steps for my ethical hacking approach whislt studying for OSCP